griffithlab/rnabio.org/_posts/0003-03-03-Differential_Expression-DESeq2.md

 ### Setup

 Here we launch R, install relevant packages (if needed), set working directories and read in the raw read counts data.
 Two pieces of information are required to perform analysis with DESeq2.
-A matrix of raw counts, such as was generated previously while running [HTseq](https://htseq.readthedocs.io/en/release_0.9.0/) previously in this course.
-This is important as DESeq2 normalizes the data, correcting for differences in library size using using this type of data.
-DESeq2 also requires the experimental design which can be supplied as a data.frame, detailing the samples and conditions.
+A matrix of raw counts, such as was generated previously using [HTseq](https://htseq.readthedocs.io/en/release_0.9.0/) in this course.
+This is important as DESeq2 normalizes the data, correcting for differences in library size using this type of raw count data.
+DESeq2 also requires the experimental design which can be supplied as a data.frame, detailing the samples and conditions to be compared.

 Launch R: